 Santa Fe, New Mexico

 A city that evokes the roughhewn ruggedness of the Wild West, architecturally, Santa Fe stands apart from other North American cities thanks to its unmistakable adobe brick dwellings.
-These reddish-brown, mud-brick style structures come in three core designs – Territorial Revival, which feature flat roofs and angular edges, and often brick-capped rooflines; Spanish Revival, which come with clay tile roofs, plaster walls, and decorative iron trims, and the most common – Pueblo Revival, where buildings have smooth, organic forms and soft corners.
+These reddish-brown, mud-brick style structures come in three core designs – Territorial Revival, which features flat roofs and angular edges, and often brick-capped rooflines; Spanish Revival, which come with clay tile roofs, plaster walls, and decorative iron trims, and the most common – Pueblo Revival, where buildings have smooth, organic forms and soft corners.
 Some well-known examples of the latter are the Palace of Governors, the Georgia O’Keefe Museum, and the San Miguel Chapel.

 Chicago has a rich history of architectural experimentation.
 It’s the birthplace of the “Chicago School” style commercial building – skyscrapers built in the 1880s and 1890s that used steel-framed construction in innovative ways – and “Second Chicago School” – towers built from the 1940s through the 1970s using new structural systems such as the tube-structure.